 Graduate students whose cumulative GPAs fall below 3.00 will be placed on academic probation.
+A graduate student on probation is limited to 9 hours per term.
+Any exceptions to that limit must be approved by petition submitted through their advisor and dean and received in the Registrar's Office.
 Students on academic probation must raise their cumulative GPA to 3.00 or higher within the next nine credit hours attempted or will be dismissed from the degree program.
 Students who may need more than nine credit hours to be removed from academic probation may submit an appeal for an extension to the Student Probation and Petitions Committee and, if granted, are to maintain a 3.00 or higher GPA for courses taken in the interim.
 No student may graduate on academic probation, i.e., with a cumulative GPA below 3.00.